legonian/url-shortener/README.md

 + Clicks counter
 + Separate database code, so its easy to change database implementations
 + Tests to check different routes and functions
++ Catch interaptions and SIGTERM signal to save cache before exiting

 ## Demo